Tteok-Kkochi

 1. 01

-Thread the softened and perfectly dry rice cakes onto wooden skewers.
+Thread the softened, completely dry rice cakes onto wooden skewers.

 2. 02

-Combine the ketchup, corn syrup, gochujang, sugar, soy sauce, garlic, and water, setting the bowl right next to the stove.
+In a small bowl, combine the ketchup, corn syrup, gochujang, sugar, soy sauce, minced garlic, and water.

 3. 03

-Heat the neutral oil in a large skillet and fry the skewers for about one to two minutes on each side until the surface bubbles into a light, golden crust, then transfer them to a paper towel.
+Heat the neutral oil in a large non-stick skillet over medium heat, frying the skewers for 1 to 2 minutes per side until they puff slightly and form a light golden crust.
+Remove to a paper towel-lined plate.

 4. 04